HarvardURC/Pacbot/README.md

 The code for the Harvard robotics team's bot can be found in the 'src/botCode' folder (if you're looking for inspiration).

-General design info about our previous robots can be found in the 'Public Designs' folder.

-Arena images/design can be found in 'Arena Documentation'.

-Information on how to communicate with the game engine for participating teams can be found in the 'Comms Docs' folder.
-This discusses how your robot will receive the state of the game via wifi.
+Documentation for participating teams regarding the game board/arena, bot designs from past years, and how to communicate with the game can be found in the 'docs' directory.
+Baseline code is provided here that teams can use to code their bots.